sagemath/trac_to_gh/Issue 2518.md

 # Issue 2518: improve the SAGE_ROOT/local/bin/sage-cleaner script so that it kills those damn lisp.run processes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2518

 Original creator: was